UK Commissioners’ report

 The four UK Commissioners issued their joint report to the UN on 1 July 2015.

-A joint report, which is produced every seven years, aims to look at whether the UK Government is doing everything it should in order to uphold the rights laid out in the United Nations Convention on the Rights of the Child.
+A joint report aims to look at whether the UK Government is doing everything it should in order to uphold the rights laid out in the United Nations Convention on the Rights of the Child.
 The UK is monitored by the UN Committee on the Rights of the Child around every five years, and the Commissioners' report forms part of this monitoring process.

 About the UK Commissioners' report